nodejs/http2/doc/api/http2.md

 * `options` {Object}
   * `graceful` {boolean} `true` to attempt a polite shutdown of the `Http2Session`.
-  * `immediate` {boolean} `true` to force the shutdown to occur immediately, regardless of any data transfer that may be pending.
   * `errorCode` {number} The HTTP/2 Error Code to return.
 Note that this is *not* the same thing as an HTTP Response Status Code.
   * `lastStreamID` {number} The Stream ID of the last successfully processed